eT0M/rtl_sdr_FS20_decoder/README.md

 Each packet is send multiple times by the transmitter (usually 2 or 3 times).
-The modulation is OOK with the following symbols: logical 1: pulse of 600µs logical 0: pulse of 400µs
+The modulation is OOK with the following symbols:
+  - logical 1: pulse of 600µs
+  - logical 0: pulse of 400µs

+Each packet consists of 58 or 67 bits, depending on whether a extension byte is included or not.

 Details on the protocoll can be found here: http://fhz4linux.info/tiki-index.php?page=FS20%20Protocol

+Currenty only the positive signal portion is used for pulse length measurement, while the modulation varies also the follwoing low portion.
+To increase the robustness the detection could be improved.
+For me it worked fine with the simple way.

+By the way, this is my first python code, so please don't be too scared. ;-)